How will my Push ads appear to users?

 Create additional ad groups.
 Ad groups can help you organize your campaign in new ways for efficient management, testing, and optimization.
 This article has best practices for ad groups, and this article tells you step-by-step how to create new ad groups.

 A/B test creatives.
 Add multiple creatives with different variations to see which perform best so you can optimize for better clickthrough and conversion rates.
-Find out how to add new creatives, and learn best practices and tips for testing and optimizing creatives.
+Find out how to add new creatives.

 Test new offers.
 You can run many verticals on Push traffic, so if there's an offer you think would perform well, give it a try!
-Learn more about creating Native campaigns.
+Learn more about creating Push campaigns.